 - Difficulty – Moderate to Challenging

 The Stawamus Chief is one of the classic hikes in the area.
-Located walking distance from the town Squamish the steep trail takes you to three peaks with incredible views of the area surrounding Squamish, including Howe Sound and north to Garibaldi Provincial Park.
-The hike is challenging with 900 meters climb over 8.0 km with some stairs and climbing over big rocks with ladders and chains
+Located within walking distance from the town of Squamish the steep trail takes you to three peaks with incredible views of the area surrounding Squamish, including Howe Sound, and north to Garibaldi Provincial Park.
+The hike is challenging with 900 meters climbing over 8.0 km with some stairs and climbing over big rocks with ladders and chains.

-The Stawamus Chief has 3 peaks on route taking about 6-hours on average to complete depending on you level of fitness.
+The Stawamus Chief has 3 peaks on a route taking about 6-hours on average to complete depending on your level of fitness.

 Accommodation Squamish